shivaio/Data_Engineering/README.md

 ## For removing music at the end and start

 ## Comments
-1. Remove leading and trailing silence using remove_silence.py --input_dir < Directory of audio wavs> --output_dir < output directory >.
+1. Remove leading and trailing silence using python remove_silence.py --input_dir < Directory of audio wavs> --output_dir < output directory >.
 2. For removing music at end first i started with extracting Mel frequency cepstral coefficients(MFCC) features by dividing audio wav into 20ms window and stride of 10ms,then i tried to agglomerative clustering until i get 2 classes one for music and one for speech.( code is audio_preprocessing_own.py)
 3. audio_preprocessing_own.py works only removing audio at end(  audio_preprocessing_own.py --input_dir < > --output_dir < >
 4. But i realized is that it works only when their is music at end, but their are many NPTEL videos which doesnot have music at end, they have music only at start of video.